The Mamas & the Papas

-Background and formation
+History

+1965: Formation and beginnings

-The Mamas & the Papas were formed by husband and wife John Phillips (formerly of the New Journeymen) and Michelle Phillips, and Denny Doherty (formerly of the Mugwumps).
+The Mamas & the Papas was formed by the husband and wife John Phillips (formerly of the Journeymen) and Michelle Phillips, along with Denny Doherty (formerly of the Mugwumps).
 Both of these earlier acts were folk groups active in 1964 and 1965.
 The last member to join was Cass Elliot, Doherty's bandmate in the Mugwumps, who had to overcome John Phillips's concerns that her voice was too low for his arrangements, that her obesity would be an obstacle to the band's success, and that her temperament was incompatible with his (Elliot struggled with obesity all her life and felt deeply insecure about her physical appearance).
 The group considered calling itself the Magic Cyrcle before switching to the Mamas & the Papas, inspired by the Hells Angels, whose female associates were called "mamas".

 The quartet spent the period from early spring to midsummer 1965 in the Virgin Islands "to rehearse and just put everything together", as John Phillips later recalled.
 Phillips acknowledged that he was reluctant to abandon folk music.
 Others, including Doherty and guitarist Eric Hord, have said he hung on to it "like death".
 Roger McGuinn's view is that "[i]t was hard for John to break out of folk music because I think he was really good at it, conservative, and successful, too."
 Phillips also acknowledged that it was Doherty and Elliot who awakened him to the potential of contemporary pop, as epitomized by the Beatles.
-Previously the New Journeymen had played acoustic folk with banjo, and the Mugwumps played something closer to folk rock, with bass and drums.
-Their rehearsals in the Virgin Islands were "the first time that we tried playing electric".
+Previously the Journeymen had played acoustic folk with banjo, and the Mugwumps played something closer to folk rock, with bass and drums.
+The rehearsals in the Virgin Islands were "the first time that we tried playing electric".

 The band then traveled from New York to Los Angeles for an audition with Lou Adler, co-owner of Dunhill Records.
 The audition was arranged by Barry McGuire, who had befriended Cass Elliot and John Phillips independently during the previous two years and who had recently signed with Dunhill.
 The audition led to "a deal in which they would record two albums a year for the next five years", with a royalty of 5% on 90% of retail sales.
 Dunhill Records also tied the band to management and publishing deals, commonly known as a "triple hat" relationship.
-Cass Elliot's membership was not formalized until the paperwork was signed, with Adler, Michelle Phillips, and Doherty overruling John Phillips.
+Cass Elliot's membership was not formalized until the paperwork was signed, with Adler, Michelle Phillips and Doherty overruling John Phillips.